NosMoki/Pro-Art-P16-on-Linux-/README.md

 Arch is very hit or miss it worked but it didn't after an update, programs stoped working, configs reset, resuluton issues etc. Some of my friends that daily arch say that it is mostly me being new to arch and a skill issue not the laptop, so I'll conclude that if your experienced with arch or using a arch based distro you will be fine.

 Gentoo works but it’s gentoo so it’s entirely dependent upon you if it works or not.
+But on the basis of the 24 threads of the r9 compilation is very fast (relatively).

 Debian works however I have not tested drives, just assume the dGPU doesn’t work.